Industry Spotlight | September 25, 2024

 DXC built an AI agent called Alphy that simplified Alphabetica’s user interface and allowed for a natural language exchange between users.
 This led to more substantive responses and opened a treasure trove of cultural data to the general public.

-A single agent is currently used in the portal.
-The team envisions this could be expanded to a series of specialized agents tailored to personas with different needs.
-More specialized agents might be used to overlay geospatial data, provide bibliographical information and convert text to speech.
+The team envisions this could be expanded to a series of specialized agents tailored to different tasks, including overlaying geospatial data, providing bibliographical information and converting text to speech.

 What makes DXC different?